 Double closing is an excellent way to earn quick money as a wholesaler in the real estate industry.
-But although the process is faster, there are many challenges for the wholesaler, including getting the best transactional funding and fostering a relationship with both the seller and the end buyer.
-If you’re a wholesale investor who is looking to double close a real estate deal, the following guide will help you do things the right way so you can earn more money quickly.
+However, although the process is faster, the wholesaler has many challenges, including getting the best transactional funding and fostering a relationship with both the seller and the end buyer.
+If you’re a wholesale investor looking to double close a real estate deal, the following guide will help you do things the right way to earn more money quickly.

 What Is Double Closing?

-Double closing is a real estate strategy that involves an investor purchasing a property so they can quickly sell it to another buyer and make a considerable profit.
-This can typically be done in a couple weeks to a month.
+Double closing is a real estate strategy involving an investor purchasing a property to quickly sell it to another buyer and make a considerable profit.
+This can typically be done in a couple of weeks to a month.
 Neither the buyer nor the seller will know your markup.

-This method involves two transactions, where the first one is between the original seller and the wholesaler, and the second one is between the wholesaler and the end buyer.
+This method involves two transactions, where the first between the original seller and the wholesaler, and the second between the wholesaler and the end buyer.

 Get To Know The Local Laws

-Double closing is not legal in every state, and the regulations for such a practice vary from state to state.
-Therefore, it’s critical that you’re well-informed about local laws in your state to avoid last-minute surprises.
+Double closing is legal in some states, and the regulations for such a practice vary from state to state.
+Therefore, you must be well informed about local laws in your state to avoid last-minute surprises.

 Close In Escrow